'The Lincoln Lawyer' Season 4: Everything We Know

 When will 'The Lincoln Lawyer' season 4 come out?

-The Lincoln Lawyer is one of Netflix's few series that follows a traditional yearly release schedule, in comparison to series with multi-year hiatuses like Bridgerton, Wednesday, and Stranger Things.
-Season 3 arrived a bit later than usual, in fall rather than late spring/early summer, so odds are season 4 could be back in November or December 2025.
+The Lincoln Lawyer is one of Netflix's few series that follows a traditional yearly release schedule, compared to series with multi-year hiatuses like Bridgerton, Wednesday, and Stranger Things.
+Season 3 arrived later than usual, in fall rather than late spring/early summer.
+With the show filming in winter/spring 2025, season 4 could be back in November or December 2025.

 Stay In The Know